Four talented GISCorps volunteers will conduct two weeks of virtual training for faculty and staff…

 Volunteers combed social media and news outlets for photos of on-the-ground conditions, using details within the images or clues embedded in accompanying text to determine each photo’s location.
 Volunteers also sifted through auto-gathered tweets posted to an automated Slack channel powered by Zapier.
 The Zapier feed, configured by Rob Neppell of Crowd Emergency Disaster Response (CEDR) Digital Corps, gathered tweets based on geographic place names and relevant keywords.
 GISCorps volunteers Erin Arkison, Dacey Zelman-Fahm, and Holly Torpey shared the round-the-clock responsibility of vetting each photo contribution for relevance, locational accuracy, and attribute completeness using the Esri Crowdsource Manager application.
 Erin also managed a dashboard to track the mission’s progress and motivate volunteers.

-The application and the resulting dataset were used by the FEMA National Response Coordination Center, Florida State Emergency Operations Center, and FEMA and state search and rescue teams to increase situational awareness and inform decision making.
+The application and the resulting dataset were used by the federal National Response Coordination Center, Florida State Emergency Operations Center, and federal and state search and rescue teams to increase situational awareness and inform decision making.